RiccardoRiccio/Music-Genre-Multiclass-Classification/README.md

 # Music Genre Multi-class Classification

-This project leverages Machine Learning techniques to perform multi-class classification on musical tracks, effectively categorizing them into distinct genres.
+The project leverages Machine Learning techniques to perform multi-class classification on musical tracks, effectively categorizing them into distinct genres.
+Specifically, it utilizes the CatBoost algorithm and custom Transformer preprocessing techniques to achieve superior classification performance compared to standard Machine Learning algorithms.
-Leverage the CatBoost algorithm and custom Transformer preprocessing technique to improve the classification performance with respect to the standard Machine Learning Algorithm.
+The Notebook file "Music-Genre-Multiclass-Classification" has a comprehensive comments for each parts of the project.

 ## Table of Contents
 1. [Project Structure](#project-structure)